learn-co-curriculum/getting-remote-data-working-with-apis/README.md

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/code-along-working-with-apis' title='Code Along: Intro to Working with APIs'>Code Along: Intro to Working with APIs</a> on Learn.co and start learning to code for free.</p>

+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/code-along-working-with-apis'>Code Along: Working with APIs</a> on Learn.co and start learning to code for free.</p>